 These are situations where the supplier:

-- he does not communicate with the tax administrator to explain these actions, which in fact raises doubts on the side of the tax administrator about the real existence of this taxable supply and at the same time significantly complicates the customer’s position in defending their right to deducted input VAT.
+• he does not communicate with the tax administrator to explain these actions, which in fact raises doubts on the side of the tax administrator about the real existence of this taxable supply and at the same time significantly complicates the customer’s position in defending his right to deducted input VAT.

 In such cases, which in practice are increasing more and more, the tax administrator tries not to recognize the right to VAT deduction to the customer, instead of recovering the unpaid tax from the supplier.
 Most often, the tax administrator argues that the actual supply of goods or services did not take place at all, or that it was not carried out in the manner declared by the supplier on the invoice.